chuck-confluent/cp-siem/instructions/00-executive-demo.md

 #### Add the `SplunkS2SSourceConnector`

-“As mentioned earlier, we are a company that has Splunk deployed, including forwarders to collect data and send it straight to Splunk.
-In order to optimize this data and leverage other additional tools, we want to send the data to Confluent instead.
-So let's spin up another connector to receive this data.”
+>As mentioned earlier, we are a company that has Splunk agents to collecting and sending data straight to Splunk.
+In order to take advantage of real-time stream processing, we want to send the data to Confluent instead.
+So let's spin up another connector to receive this data.

 1. Click "add connector" and select the `SplunkS2SSourceConnector`.
 2. Submit the connector.

 > For this one we don’t need to specify anything at all and will just stick with the defaults.

+> So at this point let's actually go back and take a quick peek into the topics to see what the data looks like.

+3. Inspect the records in the topics `syslog` and `splunk-s2s-events`

+### Analyze Streaming Data in Real Time

+#### View DNS Data from Zeek

+> So we have syslog data flowing from agents into Confluent via the SyslogSourceConnector and data from Splunk agents flowing into Confluent via the Splunks2sSourceConnector.
+There is also a third source of data -- DNS data taken from a Zeek sensor.

+1. Inspect the topic `dns`.

+> This data was captured from an exfiltration exercise and stored in a PCAP file.
+That file is then streamed into Confluent through a Kafka producer to simulate an obscenely high volume of DNS records being captured in real time.